 While the specific attributes of Class A shares depend on the company, they generally come with more voting power and a higher priority for dividends and profit in the event of liquidation.
 Class A shares may be more expensive than Class B shares, or may not be available to the general public.

-Berkshire Hathaway, the multinational conglomerate owned by Warren Buffet, may be one of the most famous examples of different stock tiers.
-The company’s Class A stock regularly trades at more than $300,000 a share.
-Its Class B stock trades at around $200 a share.
-Class B stockholders have a small percentage of the vote that a Class A stockholder has.
-And while Class A stockholders can convert their shares into Class B shares, a Class B shareholder cannot convert their shares into Class A shares.
+Many companies can have different stock tiers that trade at different prices.
+For instance, Company X may have Class A stock that regularly trades at hundreds of thousands of dollars while its Class B stock may trade for hundreds of dollars per share.
+Class B stockholders may also only have a small percentage of the vote that a Class A stockholder has.
+And while Class A stockholders might be able to convert their shares into Class B shares, a Class B shareholder may not be able to convert their shares into Class A shares.

 Many of the tech companies that have gone public in recent years have also used a dual-share class system.